 We all love free stuff, especially when it can enhance and refine our music production skills.
-Most of you will likely be very aware of the big hitters, like Serum, Massive and others which are renowned for their sound design elements but there are some very useful free options.
+Most of you will likely be very aware of the big hitters, like Serum, Massive and others which are renowned for their sound design elements but there are some handy free options to consider.
 We’re back with another roundup of the best free plugins that will take your tracks to the next level.
-Think epic soft synths that glitch and whirr, effects that will widen and double your sounds, time-stretching tools that will tear your samples into new and amazing realms and some super handy organisational plugins that will leave you never hunting for your samples again.
+Think epic soft synths that glitch and whirr, effects that will widen and double your sounds, time-stretching tools that will tear your samples into new and amazing realms and some super-handy organisational plugins that will leave you never hunting for your samples again.
 So, if you love free stuff and need some inspiration for your latest track, follow on below and download our top picks.

 Simple and straight to the point, Softube’s Saturation Knob will add colour and analog warmth to your sounds with just the turn of a button.
 Its three modes mean you’ll be able to create three different sounding distortions – Keep High, Neutral and Keep Low.
 To Push this plugin to the max and see what it can really do, download it free here.